20 Amazing Cebu Changes Since Your Last Visit – Part 2

 9. Underpass Completion

-The hugely controversial Mambaling Underpass project, which is seen to help solve (or at least lessen) the worsening traffic situation in the area, is now finally nearing completion.
+The Mambaling Underpass project is now finally nearing completion.
+The project is expected to help solve (or at least lessen) the worsening traffic situation in the area.

 10. No More Pino’s

 Iconic Cebu brand Pino’s, which used to occupy a big lot in Lahug, has recently been closed.
-All the additional structures created during the restaurant’s operation have now been removed as well.
+Also, all the additional structures created during the restaurant’s operation have now been removed.

 11. A Denser Cebu IT Park

-The Cebu IT Park in Barangay Lahug is getting more and more dense by the minute.
-Adding to the robust development in the area is the massive Central Bloc project which will house the second Ayala Mall in Cebu.
+The Cebu IT Park in Barangay Lahug is getting denser by the minute.
+Adding to the robust development in the area is the massive Central Bloc project.
+This project will house the second Ayala Mall in Cebu.

 12. Ala Van Epic City

-The sleepy diving town of Moalboal will soon have its very first high-rise.
-The AlaVan Epic City is a multi-storey development which will house a condominium, a hotel, a hospital, and a whole lot more!
+The sleepy beach town of Moalboal will soon have its very first high-rise.
+The AlaVan Epic City is an ambitious multi-story project.
+It will house a condominium, a hotel, a hospital, and a whole lot more!

 13. Ocean Park

 Cebu’s very first Ocean Park is now finally nearing completion.
-This new tourist magnet is located right next to the San Pedro Calungsod Chapel inside the SM Seaside City Cebu complex at the South Road Properties.
+This new tourist magnet is located inside the SM Seaside City Cebu complex at the South Road Properties.
+It sits right next to the San Pedro Calungsod Chapel.

 14. More Highland Attractions